euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

    INCHI, MDL molfile.

-There are many software libraries, written in different languages, that implement some operations described above (or all of them).
+There are many software libraries, written in different languages, that implement some or all of the operations described above.
 From the libraries, that are available with open source license, two are very robust and comprehensive.
-`RDKit`_ (developed and maintained by Greg Landrum) and `Indigo`_ (created by GGA software, now `Epam`_) toolkits both offer all described functionality, provide Python bindings and database cartridges (extentions), that allow performing substructure and similarity searches on compounds stored in RDBMS.
+`RDKit`_ (developed and maintained by Greg Landrum) and `Indigo`_ (created by GGA software, now `Epam`_) toolkits both offer all described functionality, provide Python bindings and database cartridges, that allow performing substructure and similarity searches on compounds stored in RDBMS.
-Their quality made them very popular in cheminformatics community and ChEMBL group in particular.

-Both aforementioned toolkits are used for rendering compound images available *via* ChEMBL web services.
+Both of the aforementioned toolkits are used for rendering compound images available *via* the ChEMBL web services.
-RDKit is used even more extensively.
-ChEMBL web services, as described so far, can be seen as a *data-focused*, as they are responsible for retrieving data stored in the ChEMBL database.
+The ChEMBL web services described so far can be seen as a *data-focused*, as they are responsible for retrieving data stored in the ChEMBL database.
 To assist with data processing, loading and curating, a requirement to build additional *cheminformatics-focused* services was identified.
-As a result, `Beaker`_ project was created.
+To address this need the `Beaker`_ project was setup.
-Beaker [Beaker14]_ exposes most functionality offered by RDKit *via* RESTful web services.
+Beaker [Beaker14]_ exposes most functionality offered by RDKit using REST.
-This means that this functionality can be now accessed *via* HTTP, using any programming language, without having to install RDKit locally.
+This means that the functionality RDKit provides, can now be accessed *via* HTTP, using any programming language, without requiring a local RDKit installation.

-Just like the *data* part of ChEMBL web services, the *utils* part (Beaker) is written in pure Python (this time using `Bottle framework`_), Apache 2.0 licensed, available on GitHub, registered to PyPI and having its own `live online documentation`_.
+Following a similar setup to the *data* part of ChEMBL web services, the *utils* part (Beaker) is written in pure Python (using `Bottle framework`_), Apache 2.0 licensed, available on GitHub, registered to PyPI and has its own `live online documentation`_.
-This means, that it is possible to quickly set up a local instance of beaker server.
+This means, that it is possible to quickly set up a local instance of the Beaker server.

 .. figure:: figure1.png